bparanj/crystal/electronics/book/ideal-component.md

 This ideal inductor aligns with TRIZ's objective of delivering the desired function (inductance) while eliminating the harmful effects (heat, EMI, size, material use) and achieving a perfect system.

+## Ideal Diode

 From the TRIZ perspective, an ideal diode would follow the principle of *Ideality*, which aims to deliver maximum useful function with minimal negative effects, resource use, or complexity.

 For a diode, the key considerations are:

-- **Primary function**: Allow current to flow in one direction (forward) while blocking it in the reverse direction.
+The primary function is to allow current to flow in one direction (forward) while blocking it in the reverse direction.

-- **Harmful effects**: Real diodes have limitations such as forward voltage drop, reverse leakage current, switching delays, and heat generation.
+The harmful effects of real diodes are limitations such as forward voltage drop, reverse leakage current, switching delays, and heat generation.

 An ideal diode in TRIZ terms would:

 - Allow current to flow in one direction with no forward voltage drop, meaning there is no energy loss when conducting.
 - Block reverse current perfectly, with zero reverse leakage current, regardless of voltage levels.
 - Switch instantly between conducting and non-conducting states, eliminating any delays or switching losses.